OP-DSL/OP2-Common/docs/devapp.rst

 At this point all the loops have been converted to use ``op_par_loop`` API and the application should be validating when executed on as sequential, single threaded CPU application.

-Step 6 - Preparing for Code-generation
+Step 6 - Handing it all to OP2
 --------------------------------------

-Once the developer sequential version has been created and the numerical output validates this code is ready to be used with the code generator to produce single node (non-distributed memory) paralelizations.
-However, in this step we additionally do a number of changes to the code to also facilitate generating distributed memory paralleizations.
+Once the developer sequential version has been created and the numerical output validates the application can be prepared to obtain a developer distributed memory parallel version.
+This step can be completed to obtain a parallel executable, without code-generation if the following steps are implemented.

 (1) File I/O needs to be extended to allow distributed memory execution with MPI.
 The current Airfoil application simply reads the mesh data from a text file and such a simple setup will not be workable on a distributed memory system, such as a cluster and more importantly will not be scalable with MPI.
 The simplest solution is to use OP2's HDF5 API for declaring the mesh by replacing ``op_decl_set, op_decl_map, op_decl_dat`` and ``op_decl_const`` by its HDF5 counterparts as follows: